gauravsh0812/image2mathml_data_creation/README.md

 3) get the distribution of the im2mml_nK.
 Run `python get_length_dist.py opennmt`
 4) sample the dataset from "arxiv created" dataset.
 Save it as "odata/our_sample_dataset".
-5) Preprocess the sampled dataset: preprocess the `original_mml.lst` using `preprocessing/preprocess_mml.py` script. and preprocess images using  `preprocessing/preprocess_images.py` script.
+5) Preprocess the sampled dataset: preprocess images using  `preprocessing/preprocess_images.py` script. preprocess the `original_mml.lst` using `preprocessing/preprocess_mml.py` script.
     (NOTE: We don't need to preprocess images for OpenNMT.
 It is for Our model.)
     The final sampled dataset has raw data for both omml_nK and olatex_nK for our model. move it here and rename it as odata/our_sampled_data.

 Before proceeding, let's copy all the relevant image folders to respective directories to create final structure as mention below.

-For opennmt create a new image folder that will not contain any blank image from our dataset named `oimages` using `create_images_opennmt_odata.py`.
-Make sure you have the "blank_images log" under `data/opennmt/` as `our_blank_images.txt`.
+6) For opennmt create a new image folder `oimages` and copy and put "blank_images log" under `data/opennmt/` as `our_blank_images.txt`.

-6) move the "sampled_data" to "odata" as `our_sampled_data`.
+6a) move the "sampled_data" to "odata" as `our_sampled_data`.
 Then `python run.py remove_blank_data`
-6a) preprocess the "no_blank_original_latex.lst" using opennmt-lua and rename it to latex.lst. use `cd opennmt/OpenNMT-Lua/; python scripts/preprocessing/preprocess_formulas.py --mode normalize --input-file /home/skema/img2mml/gauravs_data_for_paper/data/odata/our_sampled_data/no_blank_original_latex.lst --output-file /home/skema/img2mml/gauravs_data_for_paper/data/odata/our_sampled_data/latex.lst`
+6b) preprocess the "no_blank_original_latex.lst" using opennmt-lua and rename it to latex.lst. use `cd opennmt/OpenNMT-Lua/; python scripts/preprocessing/preprocess_formulas.py --mode normalize --input-file /home/skema/img2mml/gauravs_data_for_paper/data/odata/our_sampled_data/no_blank_original_latex.lst --output-file /home/skema/img2mml/gauravs_data_for_paper/data/odata/our_sampled_data/latex.lst`

 7) run `python run.py reformatting` to create dataset: omml_nK/olatex_nK for opennmt and im2data for odata.